 Where is Playa del Carmen?

-Because it is located in the middle of this world-renowned stretch of white-sand coastline, it has been nicknamed ‘The Heart of the Riviera Maya.’
+Due to its prime location on Mexico’s pristine Caribbean coastline, it has been nicknamed ‘The Heart of the Riviera Maya.’
 Playa del Carmen is just 40 minutes south of the Cancun International Airport on the 307 Highway.
 It is part of the state of Quintana Roo, one of the 3 states that make up the Yucatan Peninsula in southeastern Mexico.
-This laid-back seaside city sits along the picturesque Caribbean Sea.

-The principal currency in Cancun and the Riviera Maya is the Mexican Peso, but US dollars are widely accepted at grocery and retail stores, restaurants and gas stations throughout Playa del Carmen.
-You’ll also find that the majority of properties for rent and for sale are listed in US as well.
+The principal currency in Cancun and the Riviera Maya is the Mexican Peso.
+However, US dollars are widely accepted at grocery and retail stores as well as restaurants and gas stations throughout Playa del Carmen.
+You’ll also find that the majority of properties for rent or for sale are listed in USD.

 To exchange your money, there are several conveniently located ‘casas de cambio’ around town.
-These exchange houses sell US, Canadian dollars, and Euros at the exchange houses and in most cases, expect a fair rate.
+You can trade in your USD, Canadian dollars, and Euros at the exchange houses and in most cases, expect a fair rate.

 It is recommended that you use only the ATMs at the main banks in town and avoid using random machines (even in hotels), as they are known to be not as secure.
-However, it is possible to exchange your money at the front desk of most hotels, but be aware that they tend to offer a poor exchange rate.
+Despite the convenience of exchanging your money at the front desk at a hotel, it is likely you’ll incur the worst exchange rates in the area.

-Tip For the best rates, we suggest buying Mexican pesos from your local bank beforehand if possible.
+Tip: For the best rates, we suggest buying Mexican pesos from your local bank beforehand if possible.
 Also CIBanco offers acceptable rates even if you do not have an account with them.
 There are two locations on 10th Avenue— on Calle 14 and on Calle 1 Sur.

 Navigating The City